mihaisacalianu/practiceProjects/README.md

 These are practice projects in the following programming languages:

 1. Game of Chance in Pyhton
+2. Pokemon game in Pyhton
-2. Number Guesser in Javascript
+3. Number Guesser in Javascript